adblockplus/adblockplussbrowser/README.md

 ### No configuration changed since the last update
 The update is skipped if all of the following criteria are met:
 - there are no changes on Active Subscriptions, allow/block lists, and Acceptable Ads status;
-- it is not a periodic or manual update.
+- it is not a manual update.

 ### Adding/removing domains from the allowlist
 If the only change is on the allow/block lists, we simply check if the filters file for every active subscription is still present on the filesystem.
 If a file still exists - it is used, no matter how long ago it was last fetched.
 If a file is missing - the subscription is downloaded again.